-One point I would like to raise with respect to the dwelling definition, is its potential application to say a holiday home.
-While the Revenue’s likely view is that section CB 6A would have application to your holiday home, for those of you out there who may like to be a little more aggressive with such an assertion by your friendly investigator, you may wish to challenge this view on the basis that the meaning of the words, ‘place of residence or abode’ as they have been interpreted historically (particularly by the Revenue itself) should only apply to places where somebody is occupying the premises as their residence or abode, which suggests some type of permanence, in other words long-term occupation, not visits of short duration.
+One point I would like to raise with respect to the dwelling definition is its potential application to, say, a holiday home.
+While the Revenue’s likely view is that section CB 6A would have an application to your holiday home, for those of you out there who may like to be a little more aggressive with such an assertion by your friendly investigator, you may wish to challenge this view on the basis that the meaning of the words, “place of residence or abode” as they have been interpreted historically (particularly by the Revenue itself) should only apply to places where somebody is occupying the premises as their residence or abode, which suggests some type of permanence, in other words, long-term occupation, not visits of short duration.

 Having come to a conclusion that you do indeed own residential land as defined, the next step is to determine your likely bright-line period – as once you have this knowledge, making a call to dispose of your land within the period, is effectively an informed decision to make a donation to the Government’s coffers.

 Now to mitigate the chance of putting the reader to sleep, I am only going to summarise the rule that applies to a standard purchase of land in this article, but acknowledge that there are a number of iterations (say you buy “off the plans”), so if you would like some clarification in this regard, please do not hesitate to reach out to me.